 (c) (U) Inform the applicant whether a waiver is available.

 (4) (U) Alternatively, for INA 221(g) and INA 212(a) refusals, posts may elect to use the optional refusal letter found at 9 FAM 403.10-3(A)(3) paragraph c below, or they may choose to modify the letter as necessary.
-If posts use a modified version, the letter must meet the criteria listed in paragraph a of this note.
+If posts use a modified version, the letter must meet the criteria listed above.

 9 FAM 403.10-3(A)(3) (U) Refusal Letters in 214(b), 221(g) and Other Cases